 By John Salak —

-The University of Colorado, for example, recently published research in the Frontiers in Public Health journal that claims using marijuana increases motivation to work out and “enhances recovery from exercise.”
+The University of Colorado, for example, recently published research in the Frontiers in Public Health journal that provides marijuana effects and claims using marijuana increases motivation to work out and “enhances recovery from exercise.”
 The study went on to note that cannabis consumers worked 43 minutes longer on aerobic exercises and 30 minutes longer on anaerobic training than non-users.

-Users And Athletes Buy In.
+Users And Athletes Buy-In To Marijuana and Exercise.
 In fact, over 80 percent of the cannabis users interviewed for the study endorsed using marijuana either an hour before or four hours after their workouts.
 Admittedly, asking cannabis users about its potential benefits may have skewed the results and delivered something of a self-fulling prophecy.
 But marijuana users, nonetheless, did average longer workouts than non-users.

 Other studies and reports support similar findings, including a recent article on the Ben Greenfield Fitness website that points out an increasing number of athletes are relying on marijuana to help them train for running, swimming, cycling, lifting and fighting in part because of its ability to reduce pain and nausea and improve concentration.